ionStici/react/mds/react/custom-hooks.md

 In other words, hooks are APIs that expose some internal React functionality, such as: creating and accessing state from the fiber tree; registering side effects in the fiber tree; manual DOM selections; etc.

-Hooks always start with the work `use`.
+Hooks always start with the word `use`.
 React comes with almost 20 built-in hooks:

 _The most important hooks:_ `useState`, `useEffect`, `useReducer`, `useContext`.